deluakin/hubtel-online-checkout/README.md

 # Note
 You can set an endpoint url which the payment status and token can be posted(GET) to after payment has been completed.
-Hutel will append "?token=INVOICE_TOKEN&status=PAYMENT_STATUS" to your URL.
+Hubtel will append "?token=INVOICE_TOKEN&status=PAYMENT_STATUS" to your URL.
 The __status__ would either be pending, cancelled or completed depending on whether or not the customer has made payment for the transaction.

 ```java